TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 Given a string ``cfg://handlers.myhandler.mykey.123``, this will resolve to ``config_dict['handlers']['myhandler']['mykey']['123']``.
-If the string is specified as ``cfg://handlers.myhandler.mykey[123]``, the system will attempt to retrieve the value from ``config_dict['handlers']['myhandler']['mykey'][123]``, and fall back to ``config_dict['handlers']['myhandler']['mykey']['123']`` if that fails.
+If the string is specified as ``cfg://handlers.myhandler.mykey[123]``, the system will attempt to retrieve the value kutoka ``config_dict['handlers']['myhandler']['mykey'][123]``, and fall back to ``config_dict['handlers']['myhandler']['mykey']['123']`` if that fails.